dreamportdev/Osdev-Notes/02_Memory_Management/02_Physical_Memory.md

  |------------|---|---|---|-----|-----|-----|----|------|-----|----|
  | \*bitmap   | 1 | 1 | 1 | ... | *0* | ... |  0 |  *0* | ... |  0 |

-So it just represent the offset in bit from &bitmap (the starting address of the bitmap).
+It just represent the offset in bit from &bitmap (the starting address of the bitmap).

-So in our example with *row=0 column=3* (and page size of 4k) we get:
+In our example with *row=0 column=3* (and page size of 4k) we get:

 * bit_number = (0 * 8) + 3 = 3
 * address = bit_number * 4k = 3 * 4096 = 3 * 0x1000 = 0x3000